carolinaminted/E4E-Relief-App/user_guide.md

 ## Home
 - **Apply for Relief**: start a new application.
-- **My Applications**: view status of past submissions.
+- **My Profile**: view your application history and manage your personal details.
-- **Profile**: update your personal details, address, and consent acknowledgements.
-- **Support**: read help content and ways to contact support.
+- **Support**: find contact information and answers to questions.
-- The **Relief Assistant** icon opens the AI assistant for quick questions, filling out applications, and updating contact information.
+- The **Relief Assistant** icon opens the AI assistant for quick questions and help filling out your application.

 Home Page: